Part of our Build your own financial plan series

 It’s more than just a will.
 A good estate plan lays out who you want making financial and health care decisions if you can’t make them for yourself.
 You need one if you:

 - have family, friends, or causes you want to support,

 - want control over who gets what (and who doesn't),

 - have kids who'll need a guardian,

 - want to minimize taxes and fees on your estate, or

 - have a business or own property such as a house or car.

 This document allows you to clearly state your desires for distribution of your property and care for minor children.
 When you create a will, you’ll name beneficiaries, an executor, and guardian(s) for your children.

 A trust is an arrangement that provides control over your property, both while you’re living and after you die.
 There are many different types of trusts, but the most commonly used trust in basic estate planning is the Revocable Living Trust.
-The trust names a trustee, who will be responsible for following your wishes about the property in the trust.
-It also outlines who will receive the property and when.
-You can decide to move your property into the trust either while you’re alive, or when you die using the will.
+The trust names a trustee, who will be responsible for following your wishes for the property in the trust.
+It also outlines who receives the property and when.
+You can decide to move your property into the trust either while you’re alive, or when you die, through your will.

 3. Financial power of attorney